 Torrio led the largest structured gang in the town, mainly Italian, with Capone as his right-hand person.
 He was cautious about being pulled into gang conflicts.
 So they attempted to reach territorial contracts among competing criminal organizations.

-O’Banion discovered that, amid his pretensions to be a dispute farmer, Torrio was unhelpful in invading the Gennas into the North Side.
+O’Banion discovered that Torrio was unhelpful in invading the Gennas into the North Side amid his pretensions to be a dispute farmer.
 In a fateful move, at his flower shop in October 1924, Torrio either planned for or agreed to the murder of O’Banion.

-Most importantly, this placed Hymie Weiss with Vincent Drucci and Bugs Moran at the top of the gang.
+Most importantly, this placed Hymie Weiss with Vincent Drucci and Bugs Moran at the gang’s top.
 Weiss was O’Banion’s close friend, and the North Siders made revenge on his killers a priority.

 In Monteagle, Tennessee, Al Capone was a frequent guest to RyeMabee “when he traveled between Chicago and his Miami property in Florida.”